nf-core/hlatyping/docs/usage.md

   * A profile with a complete configuration for automated testing
   * Includes links to test data so needs no other parameters

+### `-resume`

+Specify this when restarting a pipeline.
+Nextflow will used cached results from any pipeline steps where the inputs are the same, continuing from where it got to previously.

+You can also supply a run name to resume a specific run: `-resume [run-name]`.
+Use the `nextflow log` command to show previous run names.

+### `-c`

+Specify the path to a specific config file (this is a core Nextflow command).
+See the [nf-core website documentation](https://nf-co.re/usage/configuration) for more information.

 ### `--reads`

 Use this to specify the location of your input FastQ files.
 For example: